LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Maven/maven-overview.md

 * Access developer features such as **[AskMaven](ai-bots-automation-maven-askmaven.html)** for next action or **Context Session Store** to customize and integrate Maven AI orchestration into their decision processes.

 <img width="750px" src="/img/maven-workspace.png">

+## Maven Permissions
+The LiveEngage Administrator Profile inherits all Maven administrator permissions, excluding AI Powered Routing and AskMaven.
+The ability to use Maven is indicated in the Conversational AI menu by the absence of a lock designation on the icon.